 Given a chance in the meeting to respond to Brust, Perez said she's being smeared.

-"I'd ask the public to please consider the source, Mr. David Brust - a former employee of Supervisor David Couch - who has waged a personal campaign against me and my family for half a decade."
+"I'd ask the public to please consider the source, Mr. David Brust, a former employee of Supervisor David Couch, who has waged a personal campaign against me and my family for half a decade," she said.